 +44 (0)1382 383795

-Holding a Chair in Population Health Science, Blair is an academic general practitioner, currently also practising clinically as a Consultant in Pain Medicine, NHS Tayside.
-He is also Clinical Co-director of Tayside Clinical Trials Unit.
+Holding a Chair in Population Health Science, Blair is an academic general practitioner, until recently also practising clinically as a Consultant in Pain Medicine, NHS Tayside.
+He is Clinical Co-director of Tayside Clinical Trials Unit.
 Graduating at the Universities of Glasgow (MBChB, 1987) and Aberdeen (MEd Distinction 1998; MD 2000), he held an NHS Primary Care Career Scientist Award (2000 to 2005) and was Professor of Primary Care Medicine at the University of Aberdeen until 2011.

-His research on chronic pain and neuropathic pain has been published widely, specifically studying its epidemiology, primary care management and self-management.
-He is a Chief Investigator on Generation Scotland, a major programme for studying genetics and health, with over 30,000 volunteer participants.
+His research on chronic pain and neuropathic pain has been published widely, specifically studying its epidemiology, genetics, primary care management and self-management.
+He was a Chief Investigator on Generation Scotland, a major programme for studying genetics and health, with over 30,000 volunteer participants.
 He is now actively exploring the opportunities that this and other collaborations bring to researching the biological mechanisms of chronic pain, from the laboratory to the community.
 He has established the Chronic Pain Research Group at the University of Dundee, based in the Division of Population Health and Genomics.